jamillahrodriguez/data-visualization/citonga_depressor_consonants/README.md

 All data was recorded from the first author native speaker and pitch tracks were time normalized.

+A publication with our findings is available [here](https://www.njas.fi/njas/article/view/822).

 The files here include:

 * Annotated files with pitch tracks and vowel measurements: